James Anderson (cricketer)

 Sir James Michael "Jimmy" Anderson (born 30 July 1982) is an English cricketer who played for England from 2002 to 2024.
-He is currently serving as the fast-bowling mentor of the England cricket team, and continues to play for Lancashire.
+He was serving as the fast-bowling mentor of the England cricket team and continues to play for Lancashire.
 Widely regarded as one of the greatest bowlers in the history of the sport, he holds the record for the most wickets taken by a fast bowler in Test cricket (704) and third most wickets in international cricket (991).

 Anderson was a member of the England team that won the ICC Men's T20 World Cup in 2010.
-In February 2023, he became the oldest player to top the ICC men's Test bowling rankings. and is one of the few fast bowlers (after Maurice Tate in 1935 and Gubby Allen in 1948) to play at Test match level into his forties.
+In February 2023, he became the oldest player to top the ICC men's Test bowling rankings.
+He is one of the few fast bowlers (after Maurice Tate in 1935 and Gubby Allen in 1948) to play at Test match level into his forties.

 Anderson made his Test debut in 2003, played for England's One-Day International (ODI) team between 2002 and 2015, and played for England's Twenty20 International (T20I) team between 2007 and 2009.
 On the occasion of England's 1,000th Test in 2018, Anderson was named in the country's greatest all-time Test XI by the England and Wales Cricket Board.
 Between 2016 and 2023, he had six spells as the top-rated Test bowler in the world according to the ICC men's player rankings.

 Anderson plays as a right-arm fast-medium swing bowler, though in his early days as a cricketer he was regarded as a fast swing bowler.
 Among fast bowlers, he is the leading Test wicket-taker of all-time, being the first fast bowler to take 600 or more Test wickets, and in March 2024 he became the first fast bowler to take 700 wickets, and is England's record Test wicket-taker.
 He has played the most Test matches for England, and the second most of any cricketer, behind Sachin Tendulkar.
 He is also England's highest wicket-taker in One Day Internationals with 269.
 As a batter, he shares with Joe Root the world record for highest tenth-wicket partnership in Tests (198).
 He retired from international cricket on 12 July 2024.

+Anderson released his autobiography, Finding The Edge, in 2024.